A Reality Check of Language Models as Formalizers on Constraint Satisfaction Problems: Data and Prompt Examples

 We use the prompt wordings from \np as is, but provide some examples here for the paper to be self-contained.
 Here is an example from the calendar scheduling task:

 To facilitate parsing, we add the last sentence to encourage an output in JSON.
 Here is an example from the trip planning task:

 Here is an example from the meeting planning task:

-For program output, we prompt the LLM to write code which produces the output in the format specified above, though this cannot be guaranteed.
-We perform simple post-processing with the aid of a small LLM, gpt-4.1-mini.
+For all methods, we provide one-shot only to illustrate the format of each problem.
+For \laf, we prompt the LLM to write code which produces the output in the format specified above, though this cannot be guaranteed.
+We perform simple post-processing with the aid of a small LLM, \texttt{gpt-4.1-mini}.
+To encourage models' formalization behavior, we additionally append the following wording.